the-rabblerouser/the-rabblerouser/README.md

 >  [joemccann.tech](https://github.com/the-rabblerouser/portfolio) - My portfolio site to display my past and current projects.
 Built with React and Next.js.

+>  [plad practice](https://github.com/the-rabblerouser/plaid-practice) - An app to test out the plaid api.

 >  [Hacker News Clone](https://github.com/the-rabblerouser/hacknews) - This is a clone of the site news.ycombinator.com built with React and Next.js

 >  [Clicky Sweep](https://github.com/the-rabblerouser/clicky-sweep) - This is a simple game, built with typescript.
 The object of the game is to click the button to the set goal before the time runs out!
 Built with React, Typescript, & Next.js.